Toa Payoh ritual murders: Adrian Lim

-Born on 6 January 1942, Adrian Lim (林宝龙 (林寶龍, Lín Bǎolóng, lam4 bou2 lung4)) was the eldest son of a middle-income family.
+Born on 6 January 1942, Adrian Lim (林宝龙 (Lín Bǎolóng)) was the eldest son of a middle-income family.
 Described at the trial by his sister as a hot-tempered boy, he was enrolled at Anglo-Chinese School (ACS) but dropped out.
 He worked in a variety of jobs, including as an informant for the Singapore government agency Internal Security Department.

 In 1962, he joined the cable radio company Rediffusion Singapore where he worked for 14 years.
 For three years, he installed and serviced Rediffusion sets as an electrician before being promoted to bill collector.
 In April 1967, Lim married his childhood sweetheart with whom he had two children.
 He converted to Catholicism for his marriage.
 Lim and his family lived in rented rooms until his 1970 purchase of a three-room flat—a seventh floor unit (unit number 467F) of Block 12, Toa Payoh.

 In 1973, Lim started part-time practice as a spirit medium.
 Lim usually preyed on vulnerable girls and women, often much younger than him, with little education and were from abusive or impoverished background.
 He rented a room where he attended to the women—most of whom were bargirls, dance hostesses, and prostitutes—introduced to him by his landlord.
 Lim's customers also included superstitious men and elderly women, whom he cheated only of cash.
 Lim continued these actions up until his arrest in 1981.